Diyou/DGame.Framework/README.md

 # DGame.Framework (Work in Progress)

-This Framework sets up a basic environment to begin game development with webgpu in c++.
+This Framework sets up a basic environment to begin game development with webgpu in c++ targeting web and native platforms.
 See [examples](Examples) on how to get started.

 ## Disclaimer